Jan Brueghel the Elder: General

 Jan Brueghel the Elder was a versatile artist who practised in many genres and introduced various new subjects into Flemish art.
 He was an innovator who contributed to the development of the various genres to which he put his hand such as flower still lifes, landscapes and seascapes, hunting pieces, battle scenes and scenes of hellfire and the underworld.
-His best-known innovations are the new types of paintings, which he introduced into the repertoire of Flemish art in the first quarter of the 17th century such as flower garland paintings, paradise landscapes and gallery paintings.
+His best-known innovations are the new types of paintings, which he introduced into the repertoire of Flemish art in the first quarter of the 17th century such as flower garland paintings, paradise landscapes and paintings of art galleries.
 Unlike contemporary Flemish Baroque artists, such as Rubens, he did not produce large altarpieces for the local churches.

 Jan Brueghel the Elder achieved a superb technical mastery, which enabled him to render materials, animals and landscapes with remarkable accuracy and a high degree of finish.
 He had an accomplished miniaturist technique allowing him to achieve an accurate description of nature.

 Little is known about the workshop practices of Brueghel.
 He operated a large workshop that allowed him to produce a large quantity of works, which were in turn reproduced in his workshop.
 After Brueghel's death in 1625, Jan Brueghel the Younger took charge of his father's workshop which he operated in the same way as his father.
 This is clear in the style of the surviving paintings which are in the vein of his father's and the continued collaboration with former collaborators of his father such as Rubens and Hendrick van Balen.
 This workshop production contributed to the wide distribution of Jan Brueghel the Elder's creations.

 While his brother Pieter was engaged in the large-scale production of numerous works for the Antwerp art market, Jan Brueghel worked for a select clientele of aristocratic patrons and collectors of pictures to create more expensive and exclusive images.
 His works, such as his paradise landscapes, appealed to the aesthetic preferences of aristocrats who loved collecting such precious objects.
 His works, often painted on copper, were luxury objects intended for the simple pleasure of viewing as well as contemplation.